ucrdatacenter/ucrdatacenter.github.io/tutorial/links.md

 assignments.
 Below are some helpful links in case you would like to complement the Data Center workshops and tutorials (which you can find on the Tutorials page and the individual course pages).

+*If you have suggestions for adding more resources, please email us at
+<datacenter@ucr.nl>.*

 # The basics of R